-Thus, as shown in Figure 4, the largest number of respondents make contact with other LGBTIs through the internet.
+Thus, as shown in Figure 4, the largest number of respondents make contact with other LGBTs through the internet.
 Second place frequency is contact through personal meetings, i.e. meetings in parks, homes etc. In third place are relationships limiting themselves to sexual contacts.
 Fourth place by popularity is held by visiting gay clubs / bars.
 It should be noted that specialized venues for homosexuals in Ukraine are very few.
 Most of them are located in big cities and regional centers.
 Thus, among the 109 people who visited gay clubs / bars, 79 persons were living in regional centers, 22 persons in cities with a population over 100,000, 6 persons in cities with a population below 100,000, and only 2 persons in towns and villages.
 A small number of respondents are actively involved in the LGBT movement.
 One gay teenager indicated that he expects to join the LGBT community (obviously after coming of age), 2 persons answered that they live in a registered same-sex partnership (apparently legalized abroad or in a foreign diplomatic institution).

-Crimes and incidents homophobic / transphobic motives
+Crimes and incidents of homophobic / transphobic motives

-Most questions posed were channeled through the online survey, and they concerned detection of crime incidents that occurred during the period 2014 to September (inclusive) 2016.
-Distribution of the number of cases, listed by region and size of settlements where victims lived, are itemized in Table 1.
+Most questions in the online survey concerned detection of crime and incidents that occurred during the period since 2014 to September of 2016 (inclusive).
+The distribution of the number of cases, listed by region and size of settlements where victims lived, is shown in Table 1.